The Suicide Squad (film): Plot

 Intelligence officer Amanda Waller assembles two Task Force X teams, colloquially known as the "Suicide Squad", which consists of Belle Reve penitentiary inmates who agree to carry out missions in exchange for commuted sentences.
-The teams are sent to the South American island nation of Corto Maltese after an anti-American regime overthrows its government, and are tasked with destroying the Nazi-era laboratory Jötunheim, which houses the secret experiment "Project Starfish".
+The teams are sent to the South American island nation of Corto Maltese after an anti-American regime overthrows its government and are tasked with destroying the Nazi-era laboratory Jötunheim, which houses the secret experiment "Project Starfish".

-Upon making landfall, the Corto Maltese military slaughters most of the first team and captures Harley Quinn while team leader Rick Flag escapes.
-Elsewhere, the second team – led by assassin Bloodsport, who Waller blackmailed in exchange for not sending his estranged daughter Tyla to prison, and consisting of Peacemaker, King Shark, Polka-Dot Man, Ratcatcher 2, and her pet rat Sebastian – enters the country undetected, revealing that the other team was a deliberate decoy.
+Upon making landfall, most of the first team is slaughtered by the Corto Maltese military, who capture Harley Quinn while team leader Rick Flag Jr. escapes.
+Elsewhere, the second team – led by assassin Bloodsport, whom Waller blackmailed in exchange for not sending his estranged daughter Tyla to prison, and consisting of Peacemaker, King Shark, Polka-Dot Man, Ratcatcher 2, and her pet rat Sebastian – enters the country undetected, revealing that the other team was a deliberate decoy.
 Waller orders the squad to find Flag, who is being held at a rebel base.
 The team massacres the rebel soldiers, only to learn that rebellion leader Sol Soria had saved Flag.
 Despite the group's actions, Soria agrees to help them infiltrate the capital, where they capture Project Starfish's lead scientist, the Thinker.
 Harley is taken to Corto Maltese's new dictator, Silvio Luna, who wishes to marry her.
-After learning of Luna's plans to use Project Starfish on political dissidents, Harley kills him and escapes.
+Harley is initially enchanted by this proposition, but after learning of Luna's plans to use Project Starfish on political dissidents, she kills him and escapes.
 She joins the others, who use the Thinker to break into Jötunheim, in exchange for sparing his life, and begin rigging it with explosives.